 This example, a 1951 T-26 Record Coupe, wears beautiful coachwork by Henri Chapron, one of the truly great Parisian designers and coachbuilders.
 This particular car is one of three similar designs produced for the Chapron stand at the Paris Auto Salon.
 The design was highly regarded by the jury, and awarded a prize for its progressive, modern elegance.
 From the show stand, it was sold new to a Mr. Migliaccio of Italy.
 It resurfaced in the early 1970s in the hands of none other than Formula 1 World Champion and noted motoring enthusiast Phil Hill, who had it repainted in its original black livery.
 In 1983 it was sold to Duke Davenport of Tucson, Arizona who thoroughly enjoyed driving and showing the car.
 In his ownership, it was awarded an AACA National First Place in San Diego, California – an event Mr. Davenport proudly drove to and from in this gorgeous Talbot-Lago.

 Following Mr. Davenport’s passing, the Talbot-Lago went to Omaha, Nebraska-based Don Sears in the late 1990s, then on to two subsequent owners, the latter of which treated the car to a sympathetic cosmetic restoration which included all new paintwork and interior trim.
-Following the restoration, the car was shown at the Pebble Beach Concours d’Elegance where it earned a class prize.
+Following the restoration, the car was shown at the Pebble Beach Concours d’Elegance in 2003.

 Today, the Talbot-Lago presents in lovely condition, the restoration having mellowed nicely and the car taking on a rich and inviting charm.
 The high quality Chapron coachwork is nicely detailed with its split and louvered bonnet, sliding sunroof, and driving lamps atop the beautifully sculpted bumpers.
 The flowing and streamlined design is interspersed with restrained flashes of chrome and geometric vents in the wings.
 It rides on gorgeous 18” Rudge chrome wire wheels, with the brake drums painted medium red to accent the lighter of the two body tones.
 It is a beautiful design and presented in fine order with a good older restoration, high quality finishes and excellent bright work.